internetarchive/internetarchivebot/README.md

 # Configuration

-As of v2.0, the on wiki pages for configuring IABot are no longer used.
+As of v2.0, the values on wiki pages for configuring IABot are no longer used.
 The bot instead is configured with the IABot Management Interface.
 All global keywords are still used.

-If you are running InternetArchiveBot yourself, you can configure it via the on wiki config page and by creating a new deadlink.config.local.inc.php file in the same directory.
-If someone else is running InternetArchiveBot and you just need to configure it for a particular wiki, you can set up a subpage of the bot's userpage called "Dead-links.js" and configure it there.
+If you are running InternetArchiveBot yourself, you can configure it via the on wiki config page and by creating a new `deadlink.config.local.inc.php` file in the same directory.
+If someone else is running InternetArchiveBot and you just need to configure it for a particular wiki, you can set up a subpage of the bot's userpage called **Dead-links.js** and configure it there.
 For example, https://en.wikipedia.org/wiki/User:InternetArchiveBot/Dead-links.js.
 The configuration values are explained below:

 * **link_scan** – Determines what to scan for when analyzing a page.
 Set to 0 to handle every external URL on the article.
 Set to 1 to only scan URLs that are inside reference tags.